 We are committed to helping you through your study journey.
-Our understanding Student Support staff and dedicated Success Coaches are there to support you with academic skills coaching, orientation, integration (from the start of your program to finish), industry placements and internships.
+Our understanding Student Support staff and dedicated Success Coaches are there to support you with orientation, integration (from the start of your program to finish), industry placements and internships.

 We place a strong emphasis on personal responsibility - we expect students to be self-directed and take a key role in shaping their education.